mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 - Open the project file [LogisticRegressionApp.prj](./LogisticRegressionApp.prj) in MATLAB, by double clicking the project file in MATLAB file explorer window:
 ![StanaloneAppWizard](./images/StanaloneAppWizard.png)
-- Click on "Package" button
+- Click on the "Package" button
 - Optionally, exclude/include the MATLAB runtime by picking either "Runtime downloaded from the web" or "Runtime included in package"